notayush000/QA-System-using-LLM/README.md

-# Question and Answer System based on Google Gemini LLM and Langchain
+# Question and Answer System based on Google's Gemini LLM and Langchain

 This project presents a complete end-to-end Question Answering system powered by Large Language Models.
 Used Google's Gemini language model (LLM) and Langchain.